RGLab/ImmuneSpaceR/README.md

     install_github("RGLab/Rlabkey")
     install_github("RGLab/ImmuneSpaceR")

-A thin wrapper around Rlabkey to access the ImmuneSpace database from R

-This package simplifies access to the HIPC ImmuneSpace database, for R programmers.

-It takes advantage of the standardization of the ImmuneSpace database to hide all the `Rlabkey` specific code away from the user.
-Study-specific datasets can be accessed via an object-oriented paradigm.
+## Usage
 The general idea is that the user creates an instance of an `ImmuneSpaceConnection` class.
 The instance configures itself to connect to a specific study, and datasets and gene expression matrices can be retrieved by name.

 For example: